How To Highlight/Find and Remove Duplicates in Google Sheets

 A duplicate cell in Google Sheets can cause problems with your data if you’re not careful, especially when trying to sort financial information into a useful spreadsheet.

-The most common causes for duplicates is:
+The most common causes for duplicates are:

-- Copy/paste actions
+- Copy/paste actions that add duplicate entries